Back

 Section 1.
 Requirements for the PSAT 10

-The digital PSAT™ 10 is taken at a school (typically a school you attend) ("your school") on a Testing Device as defined below.
-It is administered on Bluebook™, the College Board digital testing application ("Exam App"), that is downloaded to your Testing Device.
+The PSAT 10 is taken at a school (typically a school you attend) ("your school") on a Testing Device as defined below.
+It is administered on Bluebook™, the College Board digital testing application that is downloaded to your Testing Device.

 Step 2.
-Exam App Installation.
-The Exam App must be downloaded onto your Testing Device.
-If your Testing Device is a School-Managed Testing Device, your school administrator will likely download the Exam App to your Testing Device, but it is your responsibility to confirm that the Exam App has been installed.
-If you are using a Personal Testing Device, you will need to download the Exam App yourself from bluebook.app.collegeboard.org prior to testing.
+Bluebook Installation.
+Bluebook must be downloaded onto your Testing Device.
+If your Testing Device is a School-Managed Testing Device, your school administrator will likely download Bluebook to your Testing Device, but it is your responsibility to confirm that Bluebook has been installed.
+If you are using a Personal Testing Device, you will need to download Bluebook yourself from the College Board website located at bluebook.app.collegeboard.org prior to testing.

 Step 3.
 Exam Setup.
-You must complete exam setup (usually part of the digital readiness check at your school) to ensure that your Testing Device can connect to the school internet, and you are able to test.
+You must complete exam setup (usually part of the digital readiness check at your school) to help ensure that your Testing Device can connect to the school internet and that you are able to test.
 Your school will need to provide you with sign-in credentials for you to complete the exam setup prior to testing.
 Your school may provide you with additional directions on preparing your Testing Device for testing, and you must follow such directions.
+You must sign in to Bluebook using your College Board online account username and password, sign the "Privacy Policy and Use of This App" rules, and complete exam setup before the test.

 Step 4.
 Test Day.